Caleb & Brown

 XRP represents a solution to the cumbersome and expensive money transfer facilities currently available.

 XRP then serves as a bridge currency for financial institutions and payment providers to settle transactions quickly and securely across borders with less friction.
-For example, if a bank in the United States wants to send money to a bank in Japan, they could use XRP to facilitate the transaction.
-Instead of going through multiple intermediaries and taking several days to complete, the transaction could be settled within seconds using XRP.
+For example, if a bank in the United States wants to send money to a bank in Japan, they could use XRP to facilitate the transaction in seconds at a fraction of a cent.
+Instead of going through multiple and comparatively costly intermediaries and taking several days to complete, the transaction could be settled within seconds using XRP.
 This saves time and simplifies the process of international transactions.
-Banks in various countries have also adopted XRP for routine hawala transfers.
+Banks, remitters and payment providers in various countries have also integrated XRP into their financial operations.

 Meme Coins